 An R&D tax credit claim will usually be processed by HMRC without the need for an enquiry.
 In most cases, a desktop review of the claim documents will be sufficient for HMRC to be satisfied and to process the claim.

-However, in a minority of cases, the inspector will ask for further information before reaching a conclusion – this is where the enquiry process begins.
+However, in a growing number of cases (especially in sectors like software), the inspector will ask for further information before reaching a conclusion – this is where the enquiry process begins.

 What are the short-term implications of an enquiry?